Waybo26/website/README.txt

 	-more to the page in general

 There are also a few things to fix, like:
-	-fix how website looks on phone (landscape is fine, portrait needs work) -try and fix the resize issue with the rolling photo (i may need help with this one)
+	-fix how website looks on phone and small windows (landscape is fine, portrait needs work) -try and fix the resize issue with the rolling photo (i may need help with this one)

 You can check it out here: https://waybo26.github.io/website/